fdvmoreira/Arduino-Parking-System/README.md

 # Arduino-Parking-System
-Parking garage system - A arduino project source code for a garage system that will detect presence of a car, opens the doors and turns the lights on.
+Parking garage system - Arduino project source code for a garage system that will detect the presence of a car, open the doors and turn the lights on.
 ## Design
 ![Design](./img/design.png)

 ## Components List
 * 1x Arduino Uno R3
-* 1x  Breadboard
-* 2x LED
+* 1x Breadboard* 2x LED
 * 1x Potentiometer
 * 1x LCD 16x2
 * 3x Resistor